Nvidia: Short Now, Ask Questions Later

 Nvidia (NASDAQ:NVDA) was downgraded one more time by another small firm, a move that once again caused its stock to correct by about 3%.
 BMO Capital Markets said it expects graphics cards dropping 16% Q/Q in calendar Q1, a steeper decline than the seasonal 6% average.
 The culprit seems to be channel inventory, which is bloated.

-As a reminder Pacific Crest suggests a 30% to 40% (q/q) reduction in Chinese sell-through, and a 20% q/q reduction in US sell-through.

-One can argue however that NVDA is not just about gaming and graphic cards, and it still has the auto and datacenter segments that will provide for ample growth.
+As a reminder, Pacific Crest suggests a 30% to 40% (q/q) reduction in Chinese sell-through, and a 20% q/q reduction in US sell-through.
+One can argue, however, that NVDA is not just about gaming and graphic cards, and it still has the auto and datacenter segments that will provide for ample growth.

 While I do not discount the importance of the datacenter and auto segments, the truth is that revenue from these two segments are not enough to compensate for a slowdown in graphic card sales.